timtnleeProject/skeletons/README.md

 typeof [] // 'object'
 ```

-However, Skeletons will distinguish the array from the object.
+However, Skeletons will distinguish the array from other objects.

 To define an array schema, use `Skeletons.Array()` or [array literal schema][schema].